The Editorial Team

 Editor-in-Chief

 As Editor-in-Chief of the POGP journal, Grá inne also sits on the Board of Trustees.
-In her role as editor, she chairs the Journal Subcommittee and oversees the running of the journal.
-With the assistance of the assocaite editors, submissions are assessed to ensure that the subject matter is of interest to the readership and is in line with the mission of the journal.
-She allocates each submission to two of our peer reviewers as part of the double-blind peer review process.
+In her lead role as editor, she chairs the Journal Subcommittee and oversees the running operations of the journal.
+With the assistance of the assistant and honorary editors, submissions are assessed to ensure that the subject matter is of interest to the readership and is in line with the mission of the journal.
+She allocates each submission to a minimum of two of our peer reviewers as part of the double-blind peer review process.
 She then steers the authors through the publication process from submission to final publication.
 As Editor-in-Chief, Gráinne makes final Editorial decisions in collaboration witht he core Editorial team for the journal and helps to promote the visibility and impact of the journal.

 Biography